hackerb9/absldr/README.md

 H89LDR2) to the Stage 0 bootstrap, it will wait for yet another program to be sent over the serial port.
 This time it will expect an 8-byte header before the binary code.
 That header lets us choose where the program will be loaded, how many bytes to receive, and jump to any arbitrary address we want.
-(Even back to this ½ stage loader, if more parts are needed to load into memory.)
+(Even back to ABSLDR, if more parts are needed to load into memory.)

 ### Header format